-The term “source neutrons” refers to neutrons other than prompt or delayed fission neutrons.
-In general, they come from sources other than neutron-induced fission.
-These neutrons are very important during reactor startup and shutdown operations when the reactor is subcritical, because they allow to monitor the subcriticality of a reactor usually via source range excore neutron detectors.
+The term “source neutrons” refers to neutrons other than prompt or delayed fission neutrons, and in general, they come from sources other than neutron-induced fission.
+These neutrons are very important during reactor startup and shutdown operations when the reactor is subcritical because they allow monitoring the subcriticality of a reactor, usually via source range excore neutron detectors.

 Do not confuse terms source neutrons and external source of neutrons.
 The source neutrons can be classified by the place of origin:

 - Internal Source of Neutrons.
-A very important source of neutrons arises from the nature of the nuclear fuel.
-Nuclear fuel, especially when irradiated, produces source neutrons, that significantly contribute to monitoring of the subcriticality of a reactor.
-Irradiated nuclear fuel contains almost entire periodic table of elements and there is very high radiation background inside fuel elements, therefore there is very much channels, how these neutrons are produced.
-The amount of fission products present in the fuel elements depends on how long has been the reactor operated before shut-down and at which power level has been the reactor operated before shut-down.
-These neutrons can be classified by type of the reaction as:
+A very important source of neutrons arises from the nature of nuclear fuel.
+Nuclear fuel, especially when irradiated, produces source neutrons that significantly monitor the subcriticality of a reactor.
+Irradiated nuclear fuel contains almost an entire periodic table of elements, and there is a very high radiation background inside fuel elements.
+Therefore, there are very many channels, how these neutrons are produced.
+The amount of fission products present in the fuel elements depends on how long the reactor has been operated before shutdown and at which power level has been the reactor operated before shutdown.
+These neutrons can be classified by type of reaction as:

 - Spontaneous fission of certain nuclides.
-There are nuclides, that undergo a process of spontaneous fission.
+Some nuclides undergo a process of spontaneous fission.
 Spontaneous fission is, in fact, a form of radioactive decay that is found only in very heavy chemical elements (especially transuranic elements).
-For example, 240Pu has very high rate of spontaneous fission.
-For high burnup fuel, the neutrons are provided predominantly by spontaneous fission of curium nuclei (Cm-242 and Cm-244)
+For example, 240Pu has a very high rate of spontaneous fission.
+For high burnup fuel, the neutrons are provided predominantly by the spontaneous fission of curium nuclei (Cm-242 and Cm-244)

 - (α,n) reactions.
-In certain light isotopes the ‘last’ neutron in the nucleus is weakly bound and is released when the compound nucleus formed following α-particle bombardment decays.
+In certain light isotopes, the ‘last’ neutron in the nucleus is weakly bound and is released when the compound nucleus formed following α-particle bombardment decays.
 For example, the bombardment of beryllium by α-particles leads to the production of neutrons by the following exothermic reaction: 4He + 9Be→12C + n + 5.7 MeV.
 This reaction yields a weak source of neutrons with an energy spectrum resembling that from a fission source.
 Another very important source is (α,n) reaction with oxygen-18.
 This element is present in the uranium oxide fuel.
-The neutron producing reaction is: 18O(α,n)21Ne.
-Alpha particles are commonly emitted by all of the heavy radioactive nuclei occuring in fuel (uranium), as well as the transuranic elements (neptunium, plutonium or americium).
+The neutron-producing reaction is: 18O(α,n)21Ne.
+Alpha particles are commonly emitted by all of the heavy radioactive nuclei occurring in fuel (uranium), as well as the transuranic elements (neptunium, plutonium, or americium).

 - (γ,n) reactions – photoneutrons.
-Neutrons can be produced also in (γ, n) reactions and therefore they are usually referred to as photoneutrons.
-A high energy photon (gamma ray) can under certain conditions eject a neutron from a nucleus.
+Neutrons can also be produced in (γ, n) reactions, and therefore they are usually referred to as photoneutrons.
+A high-energy photon (gamma-ray) can, under certain conditions, eject a neutron from a nucleus.
 It occurs when its energy exceeds the binding energy of the neutron in the nucleus.
-The lowest threshold have 9Be with 1.666 MeV and 2D with 2.226 MeV.
-Therefore photoneutrons are very important especially in nuclear reactors with D2O moderator (CANDU reactors) or with Be reflectors (some experimental reactors).
+The lowest threshold has 9Be with 1.666 MeV and 2D with 2.226 MeV.
+Therefore photoneutrons are very important, especially in nuclear reactors with D2O moderator (CANDU reactors) or Be reflectors (some experimental reactors).

 - External Source of Neutrons.
 Sometimes source neutrons must be artificially added to the system.
-External source of neutrons contains a material, that emits neutrons and cladding to provide a barrier between reactor coolant and the material.
-External sources are usually loaded directly into the reactor core (e.g. into guide thimble tubes).
+An external source of neutrons contains a material that emits neutrons and cladding to provide a barrier between the reactor coolant and the material.
+External sources are usually loaded directly into the reactor core (e.g., guide thimble tubes).

 - Primary Source of Neutrons.
-Primary source of neutrons does not need to be irradiated to produce neutrons.
-These sources can be used especially in case of a first core (i.e. a core that consist of fresh fuel only).
-Primary source of neutrons are based on the spontaneous fission reaction.
+The primary source of neutrons does not need to be irradiated to produce neutrons.
+These sources can be used especially in the case of a first core (i.e., a core consisting of fresh fuel only).
+The primary source of neutrons is based on the spontaneous fission reaction.
 The most commonly used spontaneous fission source is the radioactive isotope californium-252.
-Cf-252 and all other spontaneous fission neutron sources are produced by irradiating uranium or another transuranic element in a nuclear reactor, where neutrons are absorbed in the starting material and its subsequent reaction products, transmuting the starting material into the SF isotope. (α,n) reactions can be also used to produce neutrons.
+Cf-252 and other spontaneous fission neutron sources are produced by irradiating uranium or another transuranic element in a nuclear reactor, where neutrons are absorbed in the starting material and its subsequent reaction products, transmuting the starting material into the SF isotope. (α,n) reactions can also be used to produce neutrons.
 The bombardment of beryllium by α-particles leads to the production of neutrons by the following exothermic reaction: 4He + 9Be→12C + n + 5.7 MeV.
 This reaction yields a weak source of neutrons with an energy spectrum resembling that from a fission source and is used nowadays in portable neutron sources.
-Radium, plutonium or americium can be used as an α-emitter.
+Radium, plutonium, or americium can be used as an α-emitter.

 - Secondary Source of Neutrons.
-Secondary source of neutrons must be irradiated to produce neutrons.
-These sources usually contains two components.
+The secondary source of neutrons must be irradiated to produce neutrons.
+These sources usually contain two components.
 The second component is a neutron emitter element, for example, 9Be, which has the lowest threshold (1.666 MeV) for neutron emission.
-The first component is a material, which can be irradiated by fission neutrons (e.g. antimony) and then emits particle capable to knock out a neutron from the second component.
+The first component is a material, which can be irradiated by fission neutrons (e.g., antimony) and then emits particle capable of knocking out a neutron from the second component.
 The (γ,n) source that uses antimony-124 as the gamma emitter is characterized in the following endothermic reaction.
-The antimony-berylium source produces nearly monoenergetic neutrons with dominant peak at 24keV.
+The antimony-beryllium source produces nearly monoenergetic neutrons with the dominant peak at 24keV.

 124Sb→124Te + β− + γ